wsor4035/dev.luanti.org/content/for-engine-devs/meetings.md

   and [#14129](https://github.com/luanti-org/luanti/pull/14129) should continue with passwords stored in plain text.
 - The original author of [#13811](https://github.com/luanti-org/luanti/pull/13811) introduced a `class BitField` -> see [here](https://github.com/luanti-org/luanti/pull/13811/files#diff-2be35250aa71dc4852f4955c67e13cabe131c20b7373cc92385484b391aa8f62).
   If we like this class, we could create a separate PR for it and review and merge it before #13811, so that the latter will be smaller and easier to review.

-Also consider:

-- ["One Approval" PRs](https://github.com/luanti-org/luanti/pulls?q=is%3Apr+is%3Aopen+label%3A%22One+approval+%E2%9C%85+%E2%97%BB%EF%B8%8F%22) and decide on whether to merge, request changes or close.

-## Past Meetings

 ## 2025-05-16